Western bean cutworm traps are popping up across Michigan

 The trapping network, coordinated by MSU Department Entomology’s Chris DiFonzo, documents the number and date of occurrence of western bean cutworm moths.
 While moths themselves do not damage the plants, the female moth will lay eggs on corn leaves and dry bean plants.
 When egg masses hatch, the larvae feed on the blossoms and pods of dry beans and enter the corn ear.
 Monitoring moth numbers gives us an idea of when to scout for egg masses in crops, and what management steps can be taken to prevent yield and quality damage to corn and dry beans.

-The MSU Western Bean Cutworm Trap Network is made up of volunteers from across the state.
 The volunteers place a simple trap (Photo 1) at the edge of their corn or dry bean fields.
 Volunteers monitor and report the number of western bean cutworm moths (Photo 2) from now until mid- to late August.